tarpn_logo

 4 K7QTH-2 200 0!
 55 0 0% 0 0 21:02 0 156

-In the example above, port 1 K1QSY-2 has a bad retry rate.
-Averaged over the last 442 information frames (messages with text) the node has had to transmit 236 extra copies of the information frame in order to complete the message.
+In the example above, port 1 K1QSY-2 shows a bad retry rate.
+Averaged over the 442 information frames (packet messages with text) the SPHEN:KA4QRT-2 node has transmitted since node-start, the SPHEN:KA4QRT-2 node has had to transmit 236 extra copies of information frames in order to get information frames across the link.
 That has resulted in a 33% figure.
 We like to keep the percentage number down to about 9% in an acceptable link.
 3% is considered excellent.
 The higher the percentage number, the slower the link will seem.

 Also important in K1QSY's line is the 2nd to last figure.
 The 6 in this column means there are 6 messages waiting to go across this link.
 We'd like to see that figure at 0, or nearly 0, meaning little or no traffic waiting.

 Further down in the R R result, port 4 really has a problem.
 The column before the ! shows 0 nodes sourced.
-That means the local node, SPHEN, is not hearing the routing table "nodes" broadcast from K7QTH-2.
+That means the local node, SPHEN:KA4QRT-2, is not hearing the routing table "nodes" broadcast from K7QTH-2.
 Note that the percentage rate has been excellent.
-My guess in looking at this is that K7QTH-2 suffered a catastrophic failure, like somebody turned off the node entirely.
+My guess in looking at this is that either SPHEN:KA4QRT-2 or K7QTH-2 suffered a catastrophic failure.

 See also G8BPQ M command.